 (A) The cardholder information may be shared with other businesses for purposes of marketing information;

-(B) Payment of the annual fee means the cardholder has agreed to allow the club card issuer to share cardholder information; and
+(B) Payment of the annual fee means the cardholder has agreed to allow the club card issuer to share this information; and

 (C) The cardholder may choose to opt-out from the sharing of cardholder information; and

 (4) The club card issuer obtains a written confidentiality agreement from the unaffiliated third party that the shared information will not be transferred to any other entity."

 SECTION 3.
 Section 92F-12, Hawaii Revised Statutes, is amended by amending subsection (a) to read as follows:

 "(a) Any other law to the contrary notwithstanding, each agency shall make available for public inspection and duplication during regular business hours:

 (1) Rules of procedure, substantive rules of general applicability, statements of general policy, and interpretations of general applicability adopted by the agency;